mahmoud661/Schema-Forge/docs/sql-editor-guide.md

 For each node in the schema, a `CREATE TABLE` statement is generated with:

 - Table name derived from the node label
-- Columns generated from the node schema
+- Rows generated from the node schema
 - Primary key and other constraints based on row properties

 ### Constraint Generation

-- `PRIMARY KEY` constraints are added to columns with the 'primary' constraint
+- `PRIMARY KEY` constraints are added to rows with the 'primary' constraint
 - `FOREIGN KEY` constraints are generated from edges connecting nodes
-- Indexes are created for columns marked with the 'index' constraint
+- Indexes are created for rows marked with the 'index' constraint

 ### Database-Specific Syntax